kanaria69/Mainecoco/README.md

-## Where do bees go to the bathroom?
-The BP station.
+## I was going to get a brain transplant, but I changed my mind